Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Seizures

-Symptoms usually show up three to eight hours after ingestion.
+Signs usually show within a few hours after ingestion and may last up to 48 hours.
 If you know your cat ate a concerning amount of nutmeg, don’t hesitate to get them to your vet for further evaluation.

 Nutmeg is not as toxic to pets in cooked foods, but it should still be avoided.
-They need to consume at least five grams for actual toxicity to occur, which is an unlikely amount in baked items.
-So, if your cat took a bite of your holiday dessert—fret not.
+The amount of nutmeg in baked items is unlikely to be significant enough to lead to signs of toxicity.
+So, if your cat took a bite of your holiday dessert, fret not.
 They will probably be just fine.

 However, never offer your cat anything potentially toxic if you know it’s a listed ingredient.
-If you have a baked good you want to share, do a quick sweep over the ingredients.
+If you have baked goods you want to share, do a quick sweep over the ingredients.

 Do Cats Like the Taste of Nutmeg?